napeits/frstack/experimental/k8/README.md

 See https://www.google.com/url?q=https%3A%2F%2Fgithub.com%2FGoogleCloudPlatform%2Fkubernetes%2Fissues%2F8673&sa=D&sntz=1&usg=AFQjCNGGTYFumFL21JDxfI-SNJqXHR2Tcw

-You will need to login to GCE cloud console, find Network load balancer target pool, and configure a health check for port 80.
+You will need to login to GCE cloud console, find the Network load balancer target pool, and configure a health check for port 80.
 Otherwise the LB will send traffic to both OpenAM nodes - which will cause issues.